 This phase overlaps with the next of the stages of an abusive relationship, recovery.

 This stage involves learning about mind control, psychopaths, sociopaths and narcissists and understanding what specifically was done to you, what techniques were used and what effects these had on your beliefs, thoughts, decisions, emotions and behaviors.
 This is obviously best done under the guidance of an expert in the field.
+Your ability to think and your belief system will have been grossly distorted by the manipulator.
+Having professional help to sort these things out can save you years of heartache and pain.
 As the pseudopersonality disappears, your own personality is allowed to re-emerge and take over again so that you begin once more to make your own decisions.

 The less contact one has with the abuser, usually the faster the recovery.
 Having the help and support of loved ones is also invaluable.
 And of course, any children involved need help to undo their pseudopersonalities as well.

 People who don’t properly recover, who still have a pseudopersonality, run the risk of getting caught in another abusive relationship.